Skip to footer content

 The traditional approach uses the Microsoft.Office.Interop.Excel namespace to automate Excel directly.
 This method requires Microsoft Excel to be installed on the machine where the code runs.

-Prerequisites
+Prerequisites for Interop

-Before using Interop, ensure:
+Before using Interop, confirm that:

-1. Microsoft Excel is installed on the development and deployment machines
+1. Microsoft Excel is installed on the development and deployment machines.

-Interop Code Example
+Interop Export Code

 using Microsoft.Office.Interop.Excel;